-These documents are available online at: lilly.com/ethical-conduct-for-financial-management, or upon request to the company's corporate secretary.
+These documents are available online at lilly.com/who-we-are/governance/ethics-and-compliance-program and lilly.com/ethical-conduct-for-financialmanagement, or upon request to the company's corporate secretary.
 In the event of any amendments to, or waivers from, a provision of the code affecting the CEO, chief financial officer, chief accounting officer, controller, or persons performing similar functions, we intend to post on the above website within four business days after the event a description of the amendment or waiver as required under applicable SEC rules, and we will maintain that information on our website for at least 12 months.